osg-htc/user-school-2018/docs/materials/day3/part2-ex2-python-built.md

 			username@host $ cd $_CONDOR_SCRATCH_DIR
 			username@host $ mkdir python

-	1. Move into the `Python 3.6.1` directory and run the installation commands.
+	1. Move into the `Python-3.7.0` directory and run the installation commands.
 These may take a few minutes each.

 			:::console
 			username@host $ cd Python-3.7.0